tinerci-cli/scripts/README.md

 ### move_next_mon.sh
 move window to next monitor, keeping size (xfce didnt have a keycombo for this) (stolen)

+### pipewireshit
+weird pipewire bug, where pipewire will shit itself when displays are turned of

 ### redshit
 redshift doesn't work normally, so startup script